Silent Hill f: Development

 In August 2025, Silent Hill f was featured in an extended hands-on preview event for media in Tokyo, where journalists from major media outlets such as IGN, Polygon and GameSpot were invited to play approximately five hours of the game.
 This marked the first in-depth public showcase of the title's gameplay, atmosphere, and narrative structure.

-At the event, representatives from the game's Hong Kong based developer, NeoBards Entertainment, including director Al Yang and producer Albert Lee, provided context on the design direction.
+At the event, representatives from NeoBards Entertainment, including director Al Yang and producer Albert Lee, provided context on the design direction.
 Yang emphasized the team's goal of introducing "a different kind of action emphasis" compared to previous entries in the series, aiming for a balance between traditional psychological horror and more tactile, strategic combat.
 He also noted that the game avoids relying on ranged weapons entirely, instead centering gameplay around close-quarters encounters.

 Writer Ryukishi07, known for his work on the Higurashi and Umineko visual novel series, commented that Silent Hill f explores themes meant to provoke discomfort rooted in emotional and personal trauma.
 Silent Hill series producer Motoi Okamoto spoke briefly about the game's art direction, one of the core pillars of the new entry, stating that the team set out to merge grotesque horror with natural beauty to deliver a powerful tonal contrast.
 The team also spoke briefly about the visual inspirations behind the game's protagonist and creature design, describing the aesthetic as a fusion of delicate beauty and rot.

 The hands-on reports noted the game's distinct tone and mechanics, with IGN describing it as "a horror game that gets everything right" and Polygon highlighting the tension of resource scarcity and player choice.